snaplabsio/BastionBox/README.md

 A manual install will prompt for a password.

-The username and password can be updated in the `API/config.json` file.
+The username and password can be changed in the `BastionBox/API/config.json` file.
+Run `pm2 restart 0` or reboot for web API changes to take affect.

-### Routing traffic to clients
+### Routing traffic to VPN clients

 If you want to initiate network connections with VPN clients from within your lab environment, you will need to add a route directing the vpn client IP range (default: 172.19.253.0/24) to the BastionBox.
 This could be required for things such as command and control (C2) callbacks.